tlglovewf/LeGO-LOAM-BOR/README.md

 This is a fork of the original [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).

-This is a "friendly fork", in other words, we will be happy to work with the original authors to merge these improvements with the original LeGO-LOAM... if they want to!

 The original author deserves all the credits, we just use good software engineering practices to make the code more readable and efficient.